woletee/Linear-Algebra-With-Python/README.md

 These lecture notes are intended for introductory linear algebra courses, suitable for university students, programmers, data analysts, algorithmic traders and etc.

-The lectures notes are loosely based on several textbooks:
+The lectures notes are loosely based on several textbooks

 1. <b><i>Linear Algebra and Its Applications</i></b> by Gilbert Strang
 2. <b><i>Linear Algebra and Its Applications</i></b> by David Lay